 Your next stop on the road will be Jablonec nad Nisou.
 This industrial workhorse of a city contains hundreds of glass factories, from large glassworks producing glass rods to small glasshouses that

-specialise in making intricate beads, buttons, and jewelry boxes.
+specialise in making intricate beads, buttons, and jewellery boxes.
 Perhaps most famously, Jablonec nad Nisou’s Preciosa still produces iconic Jablonec crystal.
 This extremely high-quality precision-cut lead crystal has been produced in the city since two German art glass specialists, the Fisher brothers, began making it in 1724.
-Jablonec also boasts a very large glass museum, the Museum of Glass and Jewellery, which is considered a ‘must see’ destination for any European glass enthusiast.
+Jablonec also boasts a very large glass museum, the Museum of Glass and Jewellery, which is considered a ‘must-see’ destination for any European glass enthusiast.

-From Jablonec, travellers will have the choice of taking several different routes, all of which were used in the past by glass and jewelry makers.
+From Jablonec, travellers will have the choice of taking several different routes, all of which were used in the past by glass and jewellery makers.
 Heading towards Poland, you will find the Jizera Hory region, which is home to several notable glassmaking towns: Joseph Dul, Smrzovka, Desna, and Harrachov.
-The last of these is especially significant as it contains the second oldest continually operating glassworks in Europe.
-You will also pass by the mausoleum of the Riedel family (19th century glass magnates) in Tanvald before finally entering Poland, where several more established glassmaking centres (Szklarska Poreba, Piechovice, Jelenie Gora, Boleslawiec, and Zgorelec) await.
-(Note that the Julia Glassworks in Piechovice is particularly worth a visit owing to its superb glassware and sculptures).
+The last of these is especially significant as it contains the second oldest continuously operating glassworks in Europe.
+You will also pass by the mausoleum of the Riedel family (19th-century glass magnates) in Tanvald before finally entering Poland, where several more established glassmaking centres (Szklarska Poreba, Piechovice, Jelenie Gora, Boleslawiec, and Zgorelec) await.
+(Note that the Julia Glassworks in Piechovice is particularly worth a visit owing to its superb glassware and sculptures.)
 Jablonski Studio in Poland is now closed

 If you trek deeper into the mountainous Czech wilderness, you’ll find scattered villages with a deep historic significance: There’s Chribska, for instance, where a glass factory from the 15th century is undergoing renovations.
 You will also find the homes and haunts of Europe’s oldest and most famous glassmaking family, the Friedrich family (their main factory was located in Doubice).